mojmik/mhoneypot/readme.txt

 - Prepare desired action - file run if a change in a file is detected.
 You can use prepared mshutdown.bat for computer shutdown or whatever.
+- For multiple installation set different task names and folders.
+Use honeypot easily reached in the file system (like c:\a\)
 - Program checks for changes of files in chosen folder every 30 minutes.
 - install with install.bat